alexanderkoller/pergamon/pergamon.typ

 ```)

 The `value` argument contains metadata about the citation; `value.reference` is the
-reference dictionary.
+reference dictionary (see @sec:reference).
 You can use this information to style citations conditionally.
 For instance, in order to typeset all citations to my own papers in green and all other
 citations in blue, I could write: